 - Self-Help: some people are able to manage experiences of anxiety on their own by adjusting one's diet, exercise, and using mindfulness and relaxation techniques.
 Meditation can be another self-directed practice that can help manage experiences of anxiety.

-- Medication Management: a doctor can prescribe a medication to help manage the symptoms of anxiety, like a selective-serotonin reuptake inhibitor (SSRI) or a serotonin-norepinephrine reuptake inhibitor (SNRI).
+- Medication Management: a doctor can prescribe a medication to help manage the symptoms of anxiety.

 - Counseling and psychotherapy: working with a therapist can help you understand more about what is contributing to your experience of anxiety and help you find ways of managing your anxiety so that you aren't held back by it.
 Depending on your situation, this could be through behavioral work like cognitive-behavior therapy or exposure therapy, or may involve experiential depth work to address existential themes that may be related to your experience of anxiety.

 Therapists at Live True Counseling work with clients in a variety of different ways to explore, understand, and treat those who are suffering from experiences of anxiety.
 We work collaboratively with our clients to create an approach unique to each situation to help them become empowered to address their anxiety with integrity and intention.
 If you are suffering from anxiety and need support, schedule a free consultation with one of our therapists to see how we can help you.